Psychology of Colors in Marketing

 • It is often used for promoting environmental issues.

-• It stimulates harmony in the brain and is used in many stores to relax customers.
+• It stimulates harmony in the brain, and thus, many Shopify store designs use green to relax customers.

 • Famous brands that use green color: John Deere, Roots